solvaholic/temporary-sshd/README.md

 # didactic-octo-succotash

-Having trouble accessing a service online?

-Use a temporary service in the cloud to quickly rule out issues in your local network.

-## Prerequisites

-The instructions below assume you're already set up to use ngrok.io and Docker.

-Use [Docker Desktop](https://www.docker.com/products/docker-desktop) in macOS and Windows.
-Follow [instructions on docker.com](https://docs.docker.com/engine/install/) to install Docker in Linux.

-If you haven't created an ngrok account yet, [go ahead and do that](https://dashboard.ngrok.com/signup).

-## SSH Server

 If you frequently SSH to an online service like GitHub, some firewalls and security gateways may block your connections.
 In this case you may see an error like:

 ```text
 kex_exchange_identification: Connection closed by remote host
 ```

-To determine whether it's the remote service blocking the connection, or something on your end, make a temporary SSH server available in the cloud and check whether you can connect to it.
+To determine whether it's the remote service blocking the connection, or something on your end, make a temporary SSH server available and check whether you can connect to it.

+## Prerequisites

+The instructions below assume you're already set up to use ngrok and Docker.

+Use [Docker Desktop](https://www.docker.com/products/docker-desktop) in macOS and Windows.
+Follow [instructions on docker.com](https://docs.docker.com/engine/install/) to install Docker in Linux.

+If you haven't created an [ngrok](https://ngrok.com) account yet, [go ahead and do that](https://dashboard.ngrok.com/signup).

+## Instructions

 Visit [your ngrok dashboard](https://dashboard.ngrok.com/get-started/your-authtoken) and copy your authtoken.
-Then start the temporary SSH server make it available remotely:
+Then start the temporary SSH server and make it available remotely:

 ```bash
 _token="PasteYourTokenHere"